Vasylkivskyi/need-help-frontend/README.md

 # Need help

-App to help peaple to find answers on their questions
+App to help people to find answers to their questions

 ## How to use